 Step 6

-Once it's done, remove it from the pan before it is overcooked by the residual heat.
+Once it is done, remove it from the pan before it overcooks from the residual heat.

 Step 7 (optional)

-Place it on a bamboo sushi mat or paper towel and shape it nicely.
+Place it on a sushi mat or paper towel and shape it nicely.

 Step 8

-Serve with grated daikon radish and soy sauce as toppings, if desired.
+Garnish with grated daikon radish and soy sauce to taste.

 To Store